Expert tips for writing an impressive resume summary

 difference between hard skills and soft skills

-For example, when applying for a project manager role, your professional summary might look like thiswriting-great-resume-summary-tips
+For example, when applying for a project manager role, your professional summary might look like this:

-The above example clearly highlights a specific job role and how their technical, industry, and managerial experience relate to it.
-The candidate also highlights their technical skills by quantifying them in relation to previous projects.
+The above example highlights a specific job role and how their technical, industry, and managerial experience relate to it.
+The candidate also highlights their technical skills by quantifying them concerning previous projects.

-Your resume summary statement should be a short roundup of your skills and experience.
-Keep it concise and to the point.
-Aim for a maximum of five sentences or bullet points.
-Remember, the purpose of a resume summary is brevity and impact.
+Your resume summary should be a concise overview of your skills and experience, kept to a maximum of five sentences or bullet points.

-Use the active voice instead of the passive voice to place emphasis on the subject (you) performing the action.
-This results in a more direct statement, making your resume summary easier to read.
+Use active voice to emphasise the subject (you) performing the action, resulting in a more direct and engaging statement.

 Pro-tip: Utilise action verbs to drive impact.
-Action verbs help to convey a sense of proactivity and drive, making your accomplishments stand out even more.
+Action verbs convey proactivity and initiative, making your accomplishments stand out.

 For example, let's revisit the engineering role:

-Original: 'I created a range of plans and visualisations that led to the company winning a $4m building project contract'.
+Original: 'I created various plans and visualisations that led to the company winning a $4m building project contract'.

 Enhanced with action verbs: